-When cutting, keep the surfaces of the attachment chin plate and upper jaw out of the dirt as much as possible.
-Dirt is abrasive and needlessly increases build-up and hard-surfacing time and intervals.
+When cutting, build up and cut out of small piles, keeping the surfaces of the attachment chin plate and upper jaw out of the dirt as much as possible.
+Dirt is much more abrasive than steel and needlessly increases build-up and hard-surfacing time and intervals.